 The way you manage a remote workforce will have long-term implications for your business and its growth potential.
-If you do a poor job, morale and productivity will suffer; if you're successful, a remote workforce can build loyalty and boost engagement.
+If you do a poor job, morale and productivity will suffer; if you’re successful, a remote workforce can build employee loyalty and boost engagement.
 Here are some tips to help you tackle the challenges of managing remote employees, plus the pros and cons of having a remote workforce.

 Managing remote workers requires finesse from employers, as companies face unique challenges when employees are not together in a physical office.
 However, with a solid plan and effective communication, businesses with remote workers can overcome these obstacles.

 There is no one-size-fits-all plan for managing remote workers, but there are some standard guidelines businesses should consider.
-Here are three of the big ones, provided by Adam Hickman, a content manager at Gallup and the author of studies on remote workforces.
+Here are three of the big ones, provided by Adam Hickman, former content manager at Gallup and the author of studies on remote workforces.

 Successful managers can identify the strengths, weaknesses and needs of the individuals who work for them.
 They then leverage that information to nurture and motivate each individual employee.
 That same insight and management style must be applied to how they work remotely.